stclib/STC/docs/crandom_api.md

 See [random](https://en.cppreference.com/w/cpp/header/random) for similar c++ functionality.

 **stc64** is a novel, extremely fast PRNG by Tyge Løvset, suited for parallel usage.
 It features a Weyl-sequence as part of the state.
-It is faster than *sfc64*, *wyhash64*, *pcg64*, and *xoshiro256\*\** on common platforms.
-It does not require fast multiplication or 128-bit integer operations.
-It has a 256 bit state, but updates only 192 bit per generated number.
+In general testing, **stc64** is the fastest among *pcg64*, *xoshiro256`**`*, *sfc64*, and *lehmer64*.
+On some platforms, *wyrand64* is faster, but it has only 128-bit state with no minimum period length guarantee. *stc64* does not require fast multiplication or 128-bit integer operations.
+It has 256 bit state, but updates only 192 bit per generated number.

-There is no *jump function*, but by incrementing the Weyl-increment by 2, it starts a new unique 2^64 *minimum* length period.
-Note that for each Weyl-increment (state[3]), the period length is about 2^126 with a high probability.
+There is no *jump function*, but for each odd number Weyl-increment (state[3]), it starts a new unique 2^64 *minimum* length period.
 For a single thread, a minimum period of 2^127 is generated when the Weyl-increment is incremented by 2 every 2^64 output.

 **stc64** passes *PractRand*, tested up to 8TB output, Vigna's Hamming weight test, and simple correlation tests, i.e. *n* interleaved streams with only one-bit differences in initial state.